Introduction to Bacon & the Art of Living

 Dry Cured Bacon

-All the kids helped to make the biltong, droe wors, and bacon.
-It was an exciting time for the entire family to work together and each child got a chance to help with the different aspects of butchering and curing.
-From as early as I can remember I was fascinated by the curing process.
+All of us kids helped to make the biltong, droe wors, and bacon.
+It was a unique time for the entire family to work together and each child got a chance to help with the different aspects of butchering and curing.
+The curing process always fascinated me.
 In Cape Town, I never missed going with my dad to visit Uncle Jacobus.
 They would discuss politics and bacon and in those days it was not always two different subjects.
 Often producing bacon had its own politics.
-For years we made our bacon the same way that Uncle Jacobus and most of the other butchers in Cape Town cured theirs.
+For years we made our bacon the same way Uncle Jacobus and most of the other butchers in Cape Town cured theirs.

-The curing salt was mixed by ourselves.
+We mixed our own curing salt.
 It was 27 kg of the finest Cape salt from the West Coast, mixed with 500g of Saltpeter for every 500kg pork to be cured.
 Salt quality is related to its purity.
 Contaminated salt doesn’t cure meat well.

 The well-trained Cape or Johannesburg butcher sprinkle salt in the bottom of the caskets where the meat was kept during the process and lay it skin down on top of the salt, beginning with hams and shoulders and then placing the small pieces on top.

 Four or five days later the meat was removed and thoroughly rubbed with salt again.
 Some butchers, at this point, add a teaspoon of red pepper to each piece.
 We never did.
 Blood and meat juices that drained out into the casket were cleared out before the meat is put back.
 The meat had to be dried out through the process of salting.